Panama Canal: United States construction of the Panama canal, 1904–1914

-Goethals replaces Stevens as chief engineer
+Goethals replaces Stevens as chief engineer, 1907–1914

 In 1907, Stevens resigned as chief engineer.
 His replacement, appointed by President Theodore Roosevelt, was US Army Major George Washington Goethals of the US Army Corps of Engineers.
 Soon to be promoted to lieutenant colonel and later to general, he was a strong, West Point-trained leader and civil engineer with experience in canals (unlike Stevens).
-Goethals directed the work in Panama to a successful conclusion in 1914, two years ahead of the target date of June 10, 1916.
+Goethals directed the work in Panama to a successful conclusion in 1914, two years ahead of the target date of 10 June 1916.

 Goethals divided the engineering and excavation work into three divisions: Atlantic, Central, and Pacific.
-The Atlantic Division, under Major William L. Sibert, was responsible for construction of the massive breakwater at the entrance to Limon Bay, the Gatun locks, and their 3+1/2 mi approach channel, and the immense Gatun Dam.
+The Atlantic Division, under Major William L. Sibert, was responsible for construction of the massive breakwater at the entrance to Bahía Limón, the Gatun locks, and their 3+1/2 mi approach channel, and the immense Gatun Dam.
 The Pacific Division, under Sydney B. Williamson (the only civilian member of this high-level team), was similarly responsible for the Pacific 3 mi breakwater in Panama Bay, the approach channel to the locks, and the Miraflores and Pedro Miguel locks and their associated dams and reservoirs.

 The Central Division, under Major David du Bose Gaillard of the United States Army Corps of Engineers, was assigned one of the most difficult parts: excavating the Culebra Cut through the continental divide to connect Gatun Lake to the Pacific Panama Canal locks.

-On October 10, 1913, President Woodrow Wilson sent a signal from the White House by telegraph which triggered the explosion that destroyed the Gamboa Dike.
+On 10 October 1913, President Woodrow Wilson sent a signal from the White House by telegraph which triggered the explosion that destroyed the Gamboa Dike.
 This flooded the Culebra Cut, thereby joining the Atlantic and Pacific oceans via the Panama Canal.
 Alexandre La Valley (a floating crane built by Lobnitz & Company and launched in 1887) was the first self-propelled vessel to transit the canal from ocean to ocean.
-This vessel crossed the canal from the Atlantic in stages during construction, finally reaching the Pacific on January 7, 1914.
-SS Cristobal (a cargo and passenger ship built by Maryland Steel, and launched in 1902 as SS Tremont) on August 3, 1914, was the first ship to transit the canal from ocean to ocean.
+This vessel crossed the canal from the Atlantic in stages during construction, finally reaching the Pacific on 7 January 1914.
+SS Cristobal (a cargo and passenger ship built by Maryland Steel, and launched in 1902 as SS Tremont) on 3 August 1914, was the first ship to transit the canal from ocean to ocean.